Save The Date: June 12-16, 2022

 There will be significant technical papers and tutorials applicable to the day to day tasks required of mill engineering personnel, click here to check the conference technical program.

-Young Engineer Program: One of the challenges the Pulp, Paper, and Forest Industry faces going forward is attracting and retaining new, young electrical engineering professionals to the industry.
-Recognizing this need, the IEEE Pulp, Paper, and Forest Industry Committee (PPFIC) has arranged with the IEEE Industrial Applications Society (IAS) to provide a limited number of partial financial sponsorships for young engineers to attend their upcoming 64th Annual Conference in Appleton, Wisconsin.
+Young Engineer Program: One of the challenges the Pulp and Paper Industry faces going forward is attracting and retaining new, young electrical engineering professionals to the industry.
+Recognizing this need, the IEEE Pulp, Paper, and Forest Industry Committee (PPIC) has arranged with the IEEE Industrial Applications Society (IAS) to provide a limited number of partial financial sponsorships for young engineers to attend the conference.
 This provides a low cost way for young engineering professionals to experience this forum for the exchange of electrical applications technology relating to forest products based industries.
 This is a great way to meet other industry engineers, learn solutions to real mill needs, and network with senior professionals from the industry.

-For all the details and savings, please click her to download and complete the nomination for your candidate to the Young Engineer Program.
+For all the details and savings, please click here to download and complete the nomination for your candidate to the Young Engineer Program.

 I had a great experience getting exposed to the technical papers and professionals within the field!
 The hotel was great, and the vendor hospitality was much appreciated!